top of page

 Photo courtesy of BBC.

 A Guess model featured in a recent Vogue publication was revealed to be AI-generated.
-CNN journalist, Kati Chitrakorn, explained, “Vogue’s July cover girl may not be human, but she looks strikingly real” (CNN, 2025).
-At first glance, that cover might look like just another high-end model, but if you look closer, it turns out she is not real.
-An NPR article highlighted the larger industry trend, “AI models are being marketed as the future of fashion campaigns” (NPR, 2025).
-And Guess, a brand long known for pushing limits in its marketing, doubled down on this direction: “Guess is a brand that loves to court controversy” (NPR, 2025).
-These AI fashion campaigns may benefit brands by reducing unnecessary costs, enabling faster production and turnaround, and offering an infinite diversity of looks.
-However, these “benefits” certainly don’t come without trade-offs.
+At first glance, that photo might look like just another high-end model, but if you look closer, it turns out she is not real.
+CNN reported that the campaign has "sparked debate over what it might mean for real-life models pushing for greater representation and diversity…"(CNN, 2025).
+An NPR article highlighted the larger industry trend: "This Guess model in Vogue Magazine has shiny, flowing blond hair, sculpted facial features and a well-toned body.
+By most standards of modern beauty, flawless ...
+There's just one problem.
+She isn't real" (NPR, 2025).
+Guess, a brand long known for pushing limits in its marketing, was described this way by fashion critic, Rachel Tashjian, who told NPR that "Guess is a brand that really loves to court controversy" (NPR, 2025).
+These AI fashion campaigns may benefit brands by reducing unnecessary costs, allowing faster production and turnaround, and offering an infinite diversity of looks.
+However, these "benefits" don't come without trade-offs.

 The use of AI in magazines is not going away.
 But its ethical and cultural implications cannot be ignored.
-For communicators, this means taking responsibility, using AI transparently, prioritizing authenticity, and ensuring campaigns do not contribute to harmful ideals.
-Technology may reshape fashion media, but it is up to communicators to ensure that storytelling remains rooted in truth, inclusivity, and respect for genuine human experiences.
+For communicators, this means taking responsibility, using AI transparently, prioritizing authenticity and ensuring campaigns do not contribute to harmful ideals.
+Technology may reshape fashion media, but it is up to communicators to ensure that storytelling remains rooted in truth, inclusivity and respect for genuine human experiences.

 bottom of page